recursivezero/astro-editor/docs/README.md

 ### Reference Documentation

-Very detailed background context which may occasonally be needed and is difficult to get via web searches and fetches.
+Very detailed background context which may occasionally be needed and is difficult to get via web searches and fetches.

 - **[developer/astro-generated-contentcollection-schemas.md](developer/astro-generated-contentcollection-schemas.md)** - Comprehensive Astro JSON Schema generation reference